Hubbitus/jira-compact.user.css/README.md

 # jira-compact.user.css
-Css styles to compact jira (>=6.1) representation.
+Css styles to compact jira (>=6.1) representation (now support up to version 8.1).
 For example to use with Stylish Chromium and Firefox extension

 Any feedback welcome!